benc-uk/devcontainers/readme.md

 ## Installed tools

-The base images (from mcr<span>.microsoft.com/vscode/devcontainers) are all Debian based, with common packages already installed such as: jq, make, curl, wget, yarn, zsh, openssl, nettools, git
+The base images (from _mcr.<span>microsoft</span>.com/vscode/devcontainers_) are all Debian based, with common packages already installed such as: jq, make, curl, wget, yarn, zsh, openssl, net-tools, git

-Extra tools and packages are installed via the `scripts/install.sh` script
+On top of this, several extra tools and packages are installed via the `install.sh` script in this repo

 This script clones the https://github.com/benc-uk/tools-install repo which is a set of Debian/Ubuntu install scripts for common tools, SDKs etc, and runs the install scripts from that repo